junxit/us-congress-bills-110/metadata.md

 - 2008-07-08 — Placed on the Union Calendar, Calendar No. 474.
 - 2008-07-08 — Reported by the Committee on Financial Services.
 H. Rept.
 110-748.
 - 2008-07-08 — Reported by the Committee on Financial Services.
 H. Rept.
 110-748.
+- 2008-07-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-07-09 — Considered as unfinished business. (consideration: CR H6305-6306)
+- 2008-07-09 — Considered under suspension of the rules. (consideration: CR H6278-6285)
+- 2008-07-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6184.
+- 2008-07-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-09 — Mrs. Maloney (NY) moved to suspend the rules and pass the bill.
+- 2008-07-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 479). (text: CR H6278-6280)
+- 2008-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 479).(text: CR H6278-6280)